-Since I’ve used FL Studio for the first time I wanted to create my own sounds.
+Since I’ve used FL Studio for the first time I wanted to create my sounds.

-For me it’s a big advantage being able to create any sound I want, because I can express myself freely without being limited by the need of getting what i need from other engineers or sound-designers.
+For me, it’s a big advantage to be able to create any sound I want because I can express myself freely without being limited by the need of getting what I need from other engineers or sound designers.

-A few months ago I found a sound bank for Nexus that I did really enjoy.
+A few months ago I found a sound bank for Nexus that I did enjoy.